-Like I mentioned before it is important to maintain a certain level of a constant temperature when we are smoking on a low temperature.
+As I mentioned before it is important to maintain a certain level of a constant temperature when we are smoking at a low temperature.

 But when I look at the past there are a few things that came to mind.

 Our fathers or grandfathers had no access to all these high tech temperature controllers we have nowadays.
 But they were still able to smoke and grill some very good meat.

 Maybe some of them had a cheap temperature gauge in the lid of the smoker and to be honest that is how I used my smoker for many years.